Parent Education Guide — Understanding Supplemental Health Protection for Student-Athletes

 Supplemental Benefits Pay

-The supplemental policy may pay you cash benefits according to the benefit schedule — money you can use for any purpose.
+The supplemental policy may pay you cash benefits according to the benefit schedule in the full amount — money you can use for any purpose.

 4